10 Unhelpful Responses Christians Give to Victims of Emotional and Narcissistic Abuse

-When a victim leaves their spouse and doesn’t stay in contact, some Christians believe this means the victim is ruling out any possibility of God changing their abuser.
+When a victim leaves their spouse and doesn’t stay in contact, some Christians believe the victim is ruling out any possibility of God changing their abuser.
 Some go as far as to blame the victim for robbing their spouse of the hope they need to fuel the hard work of change.
 However, a victim leaving doesn’t prevent an abusive spouse from working toward change.

 The point of no contact is to stop the abuse, so the victim can move out of just surviving and start to heal.
-They are leaving the battlefield where they are continually being wounded and finding a safe place to recover.
+They are leaving the battlefield where they are continually wounded and finding a safe place to recover.

 A helpful response is to support a victim’s decision to limit or end contact.
 Don’t question their faith or obedience to God simply because they are not currently in touch with their abuser.

 “Are you sure it was abuse?
 I’ve never seen them be abusive.”

 Many victims report that other Christians are still minimizing emotional abuse and responding differently than they would if it was physical abuse.
 Some have faced intense questioning about the abuse with the intent to find ways to minimize it.
 People might ask,